pitchinnate/gin-n-juice/README.md

 Requirements
 ------
-The only mail provider that currently works is Mailgun.
+- The only mail provider that currently works is Mailgun.
+- Go version 1.18 or later

 Setup
 ------